 You are reading the famous weekly guide to the Official UK Charts.
 The longest-running British music column online.

 Read about this week's Top 40 charts and the stories behind the biggest new hit singles.
-Plus browse the complete 26-year archive, a resource of over 1300 articles documenting over a quarter of a century of popular music history.
+Plus browse the complete archive of the last 27 years of pop charts analysis, a resource of over 1300 articles documenting over a quarter of a century of popular music history.

 The name's Eilish.
 Billie Eilish (although she's actually Billie O'Connell but let's not get bogged down with that right now).
 Invited to record the theme to the new James Bond film, she has done what only one other artist in chart history has managed.
 And in the process landed an unassailable chart first of her own.

 O Canada.
 You gift us another Number One artist.
 This one has been a long time coming however, The Weeknd charting for the first time way back in 2012.
 We dismissed it as just a track from a TV ad, but the spirit of the 80s has infected us all.
 Blinding Lights is the brand new Number One.
 But for just how long?